 Facing Science World at the front, if you go left along the water (so on the side south of downtown Vancouver), you’ll quickly come to the Olympic Village.
 This area was home to the world athletes at the 2010 Winter Olympic Games.

 Continue along the seawall heading west and you’ll discover a beautiful walk that leads you all the way to Granville Island.
 After the Olympic Village, though you might find the initial stretch a bit disappointing as it’s mostly just parking lots and construction to look at (or at least it still was the last time we went).
 Don’t turn back, though as further along the walk the scenery is quite beautiful.

 Below is some information to help you make the most of your experience at Science World.

-TIP #3: There is free 2-hour parking on the street if you don’t plan to stay long at Science World – look on Quebec Street and around the corner on National Avenue near the Pacific Central Bus and Train Station.
+TIP #3: There is free two-hour parking on the street if you don’t plan to stay long at Science World.
+Look on Quebec Street and around the corner on National Avenue near the Pacific Central Bus and Train Station.
 If no spots are available, then on-site parking isn’t too expensive (depending on what you’re used to).

-TIP #4: You can get re-entry permission, so can eat elsewhere if you want.
+TIP #4: You can get re-entry permission, so you can eat elsewhere if you want.
 There isn’t a lot to choose from in the area, but there is a Tim Hortons, Starbucks and McDonald’s all within a couple of blocks.
-If you want to eat on site, your only option (beyond just popcorn and snacks) is the White Spot restaurant, which is pretty good if you like burgers.
-Further along the False Creek seawall, in the middle of the Olympic Village, is the Tap & Barrel pub at #1 Athletes Way.
+If you want to eat on-site, your only option (beyond just popcorn and snacks) is the White Spot restaurant, which is really good if you like burgers.
+Further along the False Creek Seawall, in the middle of the Olympic Village, are the Tap & Barrel pub and Craft Beer Market.

 For more information about Vancouver’s science centre, click Science World.